FarrukhKhan786a/splash/Capstone Project 24.1 Final/README.md

 # Capstone Project 24.1 Final Report

 ### Problem Statement
 Diabetes is among the most prevalent chronic diseases in around the world, impacting millions of people each year and exerting a significant financial burden on the economy.
-Early diagnosis can lead to lifestyle changes and more effective treatment, making predictive models for diabetes risk important tools for public and public health officials. ###### (I am not only the promoter of solution but also a client as I am diabetic)
+Early diagnosis can lead to lifestyle changes and more effective treatment, making predictive models for diabetes risk important tools for public and public health officials.
+(I am not only the promoter of solution but also a client as I am also diabetic)

 ###### Data Acquisition
 I tried to get data from medical instiions but first I was required to have myself reguistered with institution but as the same time it required a degree in medical field which was major challenge, therefore, I end up using Kaggle dataset.
 I used below